 The 49th animated feature of the Disney Animated Canon, as well as the first since 2004's Home on the Range to be traditionally animated.
 It's inspired by the novel The Frog Princess, E. D. Baker's take on the classic fable "The Frog Prince," and written and directed by Disney staples John Musker and Ron Clements.
-It is also notable for introducing the first black and first American Disney Princess into the official line-up. note Pocahontas doesn't count since the US did not yet exist at the time the movie took place.In 1920s New Orleans, 19-year old waitress Tiana struggles to earn money in order to get her own restaurant - a dream she and her dad shared before he passed away.
+It is also notable for introducing the first black and first American Disney Princess into the official line-up. note Not counting Pocahontas, who is "American" in the sense of "a native of North America" but not in the sense of "a citizen of the United States," which does not yet exist at the time the film takes place.In 1920s New Orleans, 19-year old waitress Tiana struggles to earn money in order to get her own restaurant — a dream she and her dad shared before he passed away.
 Things seem to be turning around when the handsome prince Naveen comes to town, prompting Tiana's rich friend Lottie to pay her lots of money if Tiana will cater at the party Lottie throws for Naveen.
-Unfortunately Lottie is not the only one interested in the egocentrical prince, as an evil voodoo sorcerer named Dr. Facilier manages to trick him into a Deal with the Devil and replaces the prince with his transformed manservant.
+Unfortunately, Lottie is not the only one interested in the egocentrical prince, as an evil voodoo sorcerer named Dr. Facilier manages to trick him into a Deal with the Devil and replaces the prince with his transformed manservant.
 Naveen is turned into a frog and requires a princess' kiss to lift the spell.
 Mistaking Tiana for a princess at Lottie's party, he asks her to kiss him.
-Tiana, disillusioned because her attempt at getting the restaurant failed, reluctantly agrees to kiss Naveen if he pays for her restaurant, but there's a twist - since she's not a princess, the plan backfires and she's turned into a frog as well!
+Tiana, disillusioned because her attempt at getting the restaurant failed, reluctantly agrees to kiss Naveen if he pays for her restaurant, but there's a twist — since she's not a princess, the plan backfires and she's turned into a frog as well!
 As Tiana and Naveen have very different outlooks on life, they have a hard time cooperating, but they're forced to bond together and embark on a journey through the lush bayou of Louisiana to find the mystical Mama Odie who can lift their spell.
-While they are joined by Louis, an alligator jazz enthusiast, and a Cajun firefly named Ray, Dr. Facilier is hot on their trail, intent on using Naveen's blood for further nefarious purposes.For almost a decade, Disney had been firmly entrenched in the growing 3D/CGI movement; a Disney exec announced that Princess would be a long-overdue return to the animation tradition the company maintained for over fifty years.
+While they are joined by Louis, an alligator jazz enthusiast, and a Cajun firefly named Ray, Dr. Facilier is hot on their trail, intent on using Naveen's blood for further nefarious purposes.For almost a decade, Disney had been firmly entrenched in the growing 3D/CGI movement (not counting Direct-to-Video sequels); a Disney exec announced that Princess would be a long-overdue return to the animation tradition the company maintained for over fifty years.
 Randy Newman composed the songs for a film that harkens back to the age of Disney where music played as much a character as the actual cast members themselves.
 The film is also in large part a love letter to the city of New Orleans, a town even Walt Disney himself considered to be the most magical city in the world.
-The end result was a film that was beloved by critics and easily equaled the greats of the Disney Renaissance.
-Unfortunately, it was only a massive financial success (Disney was hoping for an overwhelming financial success), coming out in the same year as Avatar.
-To add insult to injury, the critically-panned Alvin And The Chipmunks: The Squeakquel beat it in the box office, as well.
+The end result was a film that was well-received by both critics and audiences.
+Unfortunately, it was only a solid financial success (Disney was hoping for an overwhelming financial success), coming out in the same crowded holiday season as Avatar and Sherlock Holmes.
+To add insult to injury, the critically-panned Alvin And The Chipmunks: The Squeakquel beat it as well, earning more than twice as much; Disney's lukewarm response to this film's take resulted in Tangled getting a title change (originally Rapunzel) and its marketing playing down the traditional fairy-tale aspects (which paid off handsomely, doubling up Frog's box office receipts; the studio took the same approach with Frozen, formerly The Snow Queen).
 However, Tiana being an official Disney Princess solidified that the film would be a major money-earner through merchandise and the parks.The Princess and the Frog got three Oscar nominations (two for Best Song, the third for Best Animated Feature).Before adding examples, note that tropes pertaining to the more sensitive political issues (gender and race) have been moved to the analysis page.

 Adipose Rex: Big Daddy's only king of the parade, but he is also basically in charge of the town so he counts.